Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Data Acquistion

 To collect the rankings feedback, we prompt the GPT-3.5-Turbo LLM with the instruction and a pair of candidate responses (`response 1', `response 2'), and command it to provide its preference between the two responses.
 To mitigate any potential bias in `response 1' and `response 2' ordering \cite{zheng2023judging}, we run two queries for all instances covering both the possible orderings.
 If the model preferences flip by flipping the order of the responses, then we consider it as tie situation and assign an `equal' feedback to the pair of responses, as done in \cite{bitton2023visitbench}.
 In total, we collect $46.5$K unique instances of rankings feedback, excluding the two possible orderings of the pair of candidate responses, and spend $\$600$ in the acquisition.
 We will provide more analysis on the feedback data in \S \ref{subsec:data_analysis}.

-\subsection{Feedback from Humans}
+\paragraph{Feedback from Humans.}

-We also collect feedback data under the ratings and rankings protocols from the humans $6$K instances of annotations.
+We collect feedback data under the ratings and rankings protocols from the humans $6$K instances of annotations.
+We provide the details on the human preference acquistion in Appendix \S \ref{sec:feedback_human}.
 Such data serves a multitude of purposes, notably: (a) providing insights into the behavior of different forms of feedback collected from humans, (b) facilitating a comparative analysis of the similarities and dissimilarities between feedback patterns derived from AI systems and those obtained from human participants, and (c) enabling a comprehensive assessment of the agreement between the feedback data generated by AI systems and the feedback provided by human participants.
 In our work, we emphasize that the human feedback data is not used for training the reward models, and hence model alignment, due to its small scale which is costly to expand.